mit-crpg/OpenMOC/docs/source/devguide/documentation.rst

     git checkout gh-pages
     git checkout -b gh-pages-update

-You can then copy the files from the :file:`docs` directory to the root OpenMOC directory on your new branch:
+You can then copy the files from the :file:`/docs` directory to the root OpenMOC directory on your new branch:

 .. code-block:: none